Intel-bigdata/HiBench/docs/run-sparkbench.md

 ### 6. Input data size ###

    To change the input data size, you can set `hibench.scale.profile` in `conf/hibench.conf`.
-Available value is tiny, small, large, huge, gigantic and bigdata.
+Available values are tiny, small, large, huge, gigantic and bigdata.
 The definition of these profiles can be found in the workload's conf file i.e. `con/workloads/micro/wordcount.conf`

 ### 7. Tuning ###